 Seafood and fish are a great source of protein on a diet, whether you are aiming it at weight loss or just trying to reduce the carbohydrates, as it is a healthy way to feed your system and is easily digested.
-With the curry flavour and slight heat from the ginger, this curry is family-friendly and so tasty, and the cabbage makes a great alternative to cauliflower rice as a base for the fish.
+With the curry flavor and slight heat from the ginger, this curry is family-friendly and so tasty, and the cabbage makes a great alternative to cauliflower rice as a base for the fish.

 – Ditch the Wheat